 - Shayne Ramsay, Chair of the Crown Corporation Employers’ Association (CCEA)

-- Fernando Coelho, Chair of the Community Social Services Employers’ Association (CSSEA)
+- Rod Santiago, Chair of the Community Social Services Employers’ Association (CSSEA)

 The Council’s authority was established through the Public Sector Employers Act in 1993 when it formed the foundation for the way British Columbia manages collective bargaining for the Province’s unionized employees in the public sector.